 Salary Info and Job Outlook

-Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to the field of legal nurse consulting, the BLS did project that the employment of registered nurses in general will likely grow by about 16% between 2014 and 2024, a rate faster than the average predicted for all occupations.
-The BLS also reported that the average salary of registered nurses as of May 2015 was $71,000.
+Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to the field of legal nurse consulting, the BLS did project that the employment of registered nurses in general will likely grow by about 12% between 2018 and 2028, a rate much faster than the average predicted for all occupations.
+The BLS also reported that the average salary of registered nurses as of May 2018 was $75,510.

 Legal nurse consultants can play a vital role in legal proceedings involving the nursing profession.
 They may advise attorneys on case matters involving nursing practice, or be called to testify as an expert in their field.
 They're required to be a licensed registered nurse with experience in nursing, and may need to take additional training or gain volunteer experience in the legal field before pursuing a career as a legal nurse consultant.